sagar581/sagar581/README.md

 - 👋 Hi, I’m @sagar Chaudhari.
-- 👀 I’m interested in Competitive Coding.
+- 👀 I’m interested in Full stack development.
-- 🌱 I’m currently learning Full stack development.
+- 🌱 I’m currently learning Competitive Coding.
 - 💞️ I’m looking to collaborate on development of softwere.
-- 📫 How to reach me sbchaudhari581@gmail.com.
+- 📫 Email: sbchaudhari581@gmail.com.

 <!---
 sagar581/sagar581 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.